-3. Create a section for each process that you listed, and in each section, create a property for the process (you define the property later by setting one or more applicable configuration parameters).
-Identify the fields that you want to associate with the process.
+3. Create a section for each process that you listed, and in each section, create a property for the process (you define the property later by setting one or more applicable configuration

 NOTE: The properties that you create must not have the same name as the processes.